KyleZimmerschied/Website/content/authors/admin/_index.md

 Outside of research and teaching, I enjoy spending time with family, playing and coaching sports, and serving others.

+I will join the [Sam M. Walton College of Business](https://walton.uark.edu/) at the [University of Arkansas](https://www.uark.edu/) as an Assistant Professor of Finance in Fall 2025.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Kyle Zimmerschied CV.pdf" "newtab" >}}CV{{< /staticref >}}